 South Beach meets Dewey!
 1 Block to beach & steps to everything!
-Sold furnished w/ upscale finishes, featuring hardwood floors, granite counters, stainless appliances, 2 full baths, an elevator building w/ pool & grilling area.
+Upscale finishes, featuring hardwood floors, granite counters, stainless appliances, 2 full baths, an elevator building w/ pool & grilling area.
 An end unit fronting on Mckinley gets you extra light & some bay views.

 Listing Courtesy of RE/MAX REALTY GROUP REHOBOTH